 To be fair, since Selenium is a coding framework, a common set of test steps can be coded and called upon by multiple tests in Selenium, as well.
 But the difference with Rainforest is that anyone can understand and edit the steps in embedded tests—the team isn’t reliant on specific developers to fix a problem if one ever comes up.
 Nor are you reliant on the coding conventions and element locator practices of specific QA engineers.
 Embedding a test in Rainforest takes just a few clicks in the visual editor.

-Run Unlimited Tests in Parallel (without Upgrading to a Much Larger Pricing Plan)
+Run Tests Massively in Parallel (without Upgrading to a Much Larger Pricing Plan)

 Since Selenium is a test automation framework rather than a complete testing solution, you generally have to purchase a Selenium grid—such as Sauce Labs or BrowserStack—to run your tests.